telerik/ajax-docs/controls/scheduler/recurrence-editor/localization/translating-strings.md

 1. Copy the default resource **RadSchedulerRecurrenceEditor.resx** file into it.
 This file canbe found in the App_GlobalResources folder of the directory where you installed the RadControls.

 1. Make a copy of the file and rename the copy so that its name contains the Culture Identifier.
 The resourcefiles used by control follow a strict naming convention:**RadSchedulerRecurrenceEditor.<Culture Identifier>.resx**
->note The **Culture Identifier** consists of a language code followed by a dash and thecountry code.Example: “en-US”, “fr-CA” and so on.<br />
+>tip The **Culture Identifier** consists of a language code followed by a dash and thecountry code.Example: “en-US”, “fr-CA” and so on.<br />
 For example RadSchedulerRecurrenceEditor.fr-CA.resx.
 Both files should be present in the App_GlobalResources folder:![Recurrence Editor Resource](images/scheduler_recurrenceeditorresource.png)<br />

 1. Edit the strings using the Visual Studio editor or your favorite text editor.
 Customize strings just as you would setthe **Localization** property.